Quantum channels and memory effects: Quantum Codes

-For the sake of presentation, here it is assumed that the information carries are qubits.
-In this context a $[[n, k]]$ quantum correcting code $\mathcal{Q}$ is given by a $2^k$-dimensional subspace of ${\mathbb C}^{2\otimes n}$ encoding $k$ logical qubits into $n$ physical qubits ($n\ge k$).
 One can assume the error operators to be proportional to the Pauli operators acting on the $j$-th qubit and corresponding to no-error, bit-flip error, bit-phase-flip error and phase-flip error, i.e., $K_{0_j} \propto \openone_j$, $K_{1_j} \propto \sigma_{x,j}$, $K_{2_j} \propto \sigma_{y,j}$, $K_{3_j} \propto \sigma_{z,j}$.
 This restriction to Pauli errors represents no loss of generality.
 Indeed, it can be easily shown that if a code corrects a given set of errors it can also correct any linear combination (by complex coefficients) \cite{NC00}.
 It is hence sufficient to restrict to Pauli operators since they are a basis on the space of qubit operators.